mimblewimble/grin/doc/switch_commitment.md

 then it will be safe even if it's only _computationally_ binding.

 At the same time a privacy-oriented cryptocurrency needs to ensure the _hidingness_ property **forever**.
-Unlike the _binding_ property (which only is important at the time when a transaction is created and will not affect past transactions) the _hidingness_ property must be ensured for all times, because in the unfortunate case should the commitment scheme be broken, an attacker could go back in the chain and unblind past transactions thus breaking the privacy property retroactively.
+Unlike the _binding_ property, which only is important at the time when a transaction is created and will not affect past transactions, the _hidingness_ property must be ensured at all times.
+Otherwise, in the unfortunate case should the commitment scheme be broken, an attacker could go back in the chain and unblind past transactions, thus break the privacy property retroactively.

 ## Properties of Pedersen Commitments

-Pedersen Commitments are **computationally binding** and **perfectly hiding** as for a given commitment to the value "v": `v*H + r*G` there may exist a pair of different values `r1` and `v1` such that the sum will be the same.
+Pedersen Commitments are **computationally binding** and **perfectly hiding** as for a given commitment to the value `v`: `v*H + r*G` there may exist a pair of different values `r1` and `v1` such that the sum will be the same.
 Even if you have infinite computing power and could try all possible values, you would not be able to tell which one is the original one (thus _perfectly hiding_).